 On May 26, 2020, the Company completed its acquisition of the assets of USAA-IMCO for \$1.6 billion in cash.
 Along with the asset purchase agreement, the companies entered into a long-term referral agreement that makes Schwab the exclusive provider of wealth management and investment brokerage services for USAA members.
 The USAA-IMCO acquisition has added scale to the Company's operations through the addition of 1.1 million brokerage and managed portfolio accounts with approximately \$80 billion in client assets at the acquisition date.
-The transaction also provides Schwab the opportunity to further expand our Management's Discussion and Analysis of Financial Condition and Results of Operations client base by serving USAA's members through the long-term referral agreement.
+The transaction also provides Schwab the opportunity to further expand our client base by serving USAA's members through the long-term referral agreement.
 See Item 8 - Note 3 for more information on the USAA-IMCO acquisition.